ScientistSidd/CoviBot-Telegram/README.md

 # CoviBot

 ## About
 CoviBot is an intelligent telegram based chatbot.
-The bot helps the users find vaccination slots based on their location through CoWin API ( Aarogya Setu Govt API ).
+The bot helps the users with covid-19 information and find vaccination slots based on their location through CoWin API ( Aarogya Setu Govt API ).

 ## Invite Bot
 **Please see the Invite bot section for instructions to add the bot to your telegram account from** [covibot.life](https://covibot.life)